benwitte/hello_world/README.md

 # hello_world
-just an initial test of git hub
+just an initial test of git hub, and of commit